-centered on France's second city, Lyon, is one of the larger regions in
+centered on France's second city, Lyon, was previously one of the

-suburbs of the Swiss city of Geneva, Rhone-Alpes is not only one of the
+suburbs of the Swiss city of Geneva, Rhone-Alpes is one of the

-includes all or a large part of different historic areas, including the
+includes all or a large part of different historic provinces, including

 Savoy and the Dauphiné, as well as a small northern part of